 Here are a few of the most effective water purification technologies you should know about:

-- Reverse Osmosis (RO) (pore size ~ 0.0001 micron) is the gold standard when it comes to water filtration, because even the tiniest particles are reduced or removed.
+- Reverse Osmosis (RO) (pore size ~ 0.0001 micron) has been the gold standard when it comes to water filtration for decades.
 According to the Environmental Protection Agency (EPA), RO is the most effective method for the reduction or removal of radionuclides (such as uranium and radium) as well as many other tiny contaminants (such as fluoride, arsenic, nitrates, and viruses).
 However, traditional RO technology has a few significant flaws (including extreme microbial contamination, arsenic and chemical leaching, and high amounts of waste water created) that exists inherently in most systems.
 I believe that wet reverse osmosis (see recommendations below) is the best type of RO to purchase because it has solved all of these problems.
 RO technology has remained relatively unchanged until recently with the invention of what’s called “wet reverse osmosis” or “wet RO.”

 - Distillation uses a process of heating water to its boiling point and then collecting the water vapor as it condenses, leaving most of the contaminants behind.
 In addition to removing biological contaminant, distillation systems are able to remove many common chemical contaminants, including arsenic, barium, cadmium, chromium (hexavalent), lead, nitrate, sodium, sulfate, and many pharmaceuticals and organic chemicals.

 - Ultravoilet (UV) sanitation is a water purification strategy that is effective at disinfecting standing “pools” of water (such as a water cooler storage tank).
 Ultraviolet Treatment Systems have a very high effectiveness in removing protozoa, viruses, and bacteria, but are not effective in the reduction of chemical contaminants.